“Okay, we’re recording now.”

 “So what happens, now?”

 “Who knows.
 Maybe we’ll keep doing the right things.
 Maybe we’ll show them that we value them enough that they begin to value themselves.
 Only when they value their own lives will they begin to value the lives of others.
 Or maybe we keep dividing ourselves, keep blaming them for a situation we’re all responsible for creating.
-Maybe we keep treating them all like the dangerous criminals a few of them are.
+Or maybe we just keep treating them all like the dangerous criminals a few of them are.
+That seem to be the strategy of the new administration.

-“If that happens, we’re talking about despair of Palestinian proportions.
+“If that happens, parts of the West Side will look more like the West Bank.
 Eventually, that deep seated rage they use to destroy each other will be turned outward.
 Black on black violence will transition to black on everything else violence.
-They’ll be prime for recruitment by terrorist organizations, if the gangs, themselves, don’t become domestic terrorist outfits.
+They’ll be primed for recruitment by terrorist organizations, if the gangs, themselves, don’t evolve into domestic terrorist outfits.
 We’ll be more scared.
-We’ll double down on the use of law enforcement & incarceration to try and restore order, kill guilty and innocent, alike, deepen their resentment of us.
+We’ll double down on the use of law enforcement and incarceration to try and restore order, kill guilty and innocent, alike, deepen their resentment of us, even further.
 And the spiral descends downward to... who knows where.
 But wherever that is, I don’t want to be around to see it.
 I can’t.”

 “Where will you go, Mr. Ortiz.
 What will you do now?”

 “I’m going home, Mr. Fitz.
 Puerto Rico.
 My family's from Ponce.
 I wasn’t born there, but I spent summers there.
 I have a profound connection to the people.
-They face many of the same issues, but they’re all worse off, financially.
+They face many of the same issues, but they’re all worse off, financially, if you can believe that.
 They need me, and there, even small deeds can have large impacts.”

 “So that’s it, then.
 You’re giving up.”